mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 Other developers will recognise potential pitfalls or problems with your GUI, or maybe even adapt a thing or two on theirs.

-- These don't need to be persisted it's an informal process
+- These don't need to be saved or published, as it's an informal process
 - Don't verbally describe, always sketch something

 Feel free to do these on whatever medium works best for you, be it tools